vitor251093/KHMelonMix/HOW_TO_PLAY.md

 ## Linux / Steam Deck (from the 1.5+2.5 collection) (Steam only)

-1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest) for Linux (the appimage, specifically);
+1. Download the [latest version](https://github.com/vitor251093/KHMelonMix/releases/latest/download/MelonMix-appimage-x86_64.zip) for Linux;
 2. Extract the downloaded ZIP file to a new folder (let's refer to it in the next steps as the "extracted folder");
 3. Open Steam, right-click your installation of the 1.5+2.5 collection, and press `Manage` -> `Browse local files`, which will open a folder (let's refer to it in the next steps as the "collection folder");
 4. Inside the collection folder, rename `KINGDOM HEARTS HD 1.5+2.5 Launcher.exe` to `KINGDOM HEARTS HD 1.5+2.5 Launcher backup.exe`;